-If you’ve been seriously injured in an accident because of another person’s negligence, you may be wondering whether you have a "good" case to pursue compensation from the other party's insurance company.
+If you’ve been seriously injured in an accident due to another person’s negligence, you’re probably wondering whether you have a case for compensation from them or their insurance company.
+Good question!

 The answer can be complicated.
-If you are injured by another individual, corporation or government entity, you are legally entitled to collect monetary compensation in an amount suitable to cover your expenses and damages.
+In California, when you’re injured by another individual, a corporation, or a government entity, you are legally entitled to collect monetary compensation for your injury in an amount suitable to cover your expenses and damages.

-To successfully secure the full compensation you deserve, you must demonstrate that your injuries are real, that they were caused by the accident, that you suffered hardships beyond your medical costs, and who was at fault (or what proportion of fault they are responsible for) in the accident.
+To successfully secure the full compensation you deserve, you must demonstrate that your injuries are real, that they were caused by the accident, and that you suffered hardships beyond just your medical costs.
+A high-value case includes non-economic as well as economic damages.

-You and your attorney will need to demonstrate that the at-fault party had a legal responsibility to look after your safety.
-For example, drivers' duty of care requires them to observe caution when cyclists or pedestrians are present, even if that means travelling slower than posted speed limits.
+You and your attorney must demonstrate that the at-fault party had a legal responsibility to look after your safety.
+For example, a California driver’s duty of care requires them to observe caution when cyclists or pedestrians are present, even if that means traveling slower than posted speed limits.

-The at-fault party’s duty of care in your particular accident situation may be clearly and overtly addressed in your state’s Motor Vehicle Code, or your lawyer may have to dig deeper, using legal precedent from prior court judgments.
+The at-fault party’s duty of care in your particular accident situation may be clearly and overtly addressed in the state’s motor vehicle code or your lawyer may have to dig deeper, using the legal precedents from prior court judgments.

-Once a duty of care is established, you will need to demonstrate that the at-fault party either willingly or unwillingly violated it.
-For example, if a driver ran through a stop sign, or failed to yield the right of way while you crossed the street, they clearly breached their duty of care.
+Once a duty of care is established, it’s time to demonstrate that the at-fault party either willingly or unwillingly violated it.
+For example, if a driver ran through a stop sign or failed to yield the right of way while you crossed the street, they clearly breached their duty of care.

 Even if an at-fault party had a duty of care to protect you and they breached that duty, this may not be enough to build a successful personal injury case.
-You and your attorney must prove that that breach of duty caused or contributed to your injuries.
+You and your attorney must prove that their breach of duty directly caused or contributed to your injuries.

-In addition to proving that the at-fault party directly contributed to the accident in which you were injured, you need to demonstrate that your financial losses and damages related to your injuries were substantial.
-The key to proving damages beyond medical expenses is to present evidence that your life was adversely affected by your injuries..
+You must also demonstrate that your financial and medical losses related to your injuries were substantial.
+The key to proving damages beyond medical expenses is to present evidence that your life was adversely affected by your injuries.